tytydraco/yessleep/out/I_filled_in_a_survey_at_an_ATM_It_was_the_most_bizarre_experience_in_my_life.md

 I was sweating all over.
 My heart was pounding and my chest was tightening.

-All my instincts were screaming at me to look behind me— To just turn around and cause a scene by letting my fight or flight response activate.
+Every inch of my body was screaming at me to look behind me— To just turn around and cause a scene by letting my fight or flight response activate.

 But the previous message held me back.